 for all $a,x \in \F_2^n$. \end{definition}

-The ortho-derivative of an APN quadratic function $F$ is the function $\pi_F$ such that $\pi_F(a)=0$ and $\set{\pi_F(a)}^\perp$ is the linear part of the affine hyperplane $\im D_a F$ for all nonzero $a \in \F_2^n$.
-In \cite{CouvreurOrtho-Derivative}, properties of the ortho-derivative were studied, and in particular, there exists a connection between the ortho-derivative of $F$ and exclude multiplicity.
+The ortho-derivative of a quadratic APN function $F$ is the function $\pi_F$ such that $\pi_F(0)=0$ and $\set{0,\pi_F(a)}^\perp$ is the underlying vector space of the affine hyperplane $\im( D_a F)$ for all nonzero $a \in \F_2^n$ (the concept of the ortho-derivative has been known since \cite{carletCharpinZinovievCodesBentDES} but was not given a name until recently in \cite{CouvreurOrtho-Derivative}).
+In \cite{CouvreurOrtho-Derivative}, properties of the ortho-derivative were studied, and in particular, there exists a connection between the ortho-derivative of $F$ and the exclude multiplicities of $\graph F$.